New factory ring makers & online stores cause market misperceptions.

 That's asking for trouble.
 Like tarnishing, rust and brown fingers, to say nothing of a

-return on an $1800 ring for a nice gallery down the road.
+return on an $1800 ring for a busy gallery down the road.

 Stainless steels which are heavily abraded with iron can look like they